-This information was last checked on 25/09/2021.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip from Lisbon to Madrid.
+This information was last checked on 20/01/2022.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip between Lisbon and Madrid.

 The current restriction level for returning to Lisbon, Portugal from Spain is: Partially open.